 cur = conn.cursor()

-cur.execute('DROP TABLE IF EXISTS Tracks')
+cur.execute('DROP TABLE IF EXISTS Track')

-cur.execute('CREATE TABLE Tracks (title TEXT, plays INTEGER)')
+cur.execute('CREATE TABLE Track (title TEXT, plays INTEGER)')

 conn.close()

-# Code: http://www.py4e.com/code3/db1.py
+# Code: https://www.py4e.com/code3/db1.py

 The connect